hujing2407/Reqo-on-PostgreSQL/README.md

-# Reqo: A Robust and Explainable Query Optimization Cost Model
+# Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization

 ## Introduction
 Query optimizers are critical for relational database performance.
 To this end, we introduce Reqo, a novel cost model for query optimization that employs Bidirectional Graph Neural Networks (Bi-GNN) combined with Gated Recurrent Units (GRU) as tree models, integrates a learning-to-rank uncertainty-aware cost estimator, and, for the first time, incorporates explainability techniques into learning-based cost models and generates hints for optimizing future plan generation.
 Reqo improves the performance of cost models in three dimensions: cost estimation accuracy, plan selection robustness and cost model explainability.
 The repository contains the code for the naive prototype of Reqo based on PostgreSQL.